Popmotion/popmotion/packages/popmotion/docs/api/animation/timeline.md

 `timeline` accepts an array of playhead instructions.

-A playhead instruction can either be an:
+A playhead instruction can be an animation, array of animations for parallel or staggered execution, or a timestamp.
-- Animation
-- Absolute or relative timestamp
-- Array of animations

 #### Animation